MowAlon/1508-workshop/1508-workshop.md

 - The Turing Community (15 min)
   - Posses
   - Slack
+    - Alon is MowAlon on Slack (and everywhere else on the net)
   - Echo & Foxtrot, together forever
   - Working with mentors / Pairing
   - Community Night/Demo Night